 What does it take for children to recognize a spoken word?

+The process of understanding spoken words involves three main steps: 1) taking in auditory information; 2) breaking down this information into speech sounds; and 3) mapping meaning onto these speech sounds.
 Previous research suggests that CI-using children may differ from typically-hearing children in the final step – in how they associate meaning with spoken words, especially in contexts where there is unexpected information (Pierotti et al., 2021).
-Less is known about how CI-using children parse speech sounds into meaningful units, and how this may support the way they understand the meaning of speech.
+Less is known about how CI-using children parse speech sounds into meaningful units, and how this may support the way they understand the meaning of speech. |

 In what ways does the process of speech recognition differ between children with typical hearing and deaf children who hear through a cochlear implant (CI)?
 Is there a difference in how CI-using children and typical hearing children process rhymes and other speech sounds?